Skeptics in the Pub: London

-The earliest and longest-running event is the award-winning London meeting, established by Australian philosophy professor Scott Campbell in 1999.
+The earliest and longest-running event is the award-winning London meeting, established by Australian philosophy academic Scott Campbell in 1999.
 Campbell based the idea around Philosophy in the Pub and Science in the Pub, two groups which had been running in Australia for some time.

 The inaugural speaker was Wendy M. Grossman, the editor and founder of The Skeptic magazine, in February 1999; this first talk attracted 30 attendees.
 The London group claims to be the "World's largest regular pub meeting," with 200 to 400 people in attendance at each meeting.

 Campbell ran the London group for three years while there on a teaching sabbatical, and was succeeded after his return to Australia by two sci-fi fans and skeptics, Robert Newman and Marc LaChappelle.
 Nick Pullar, who made a television appearance as "Convener of Skeptics in the Pub" on the BBC spoof show Shirley Ghostman, then led the group from 2003 to 2008.

 As of 2011, the London group was co-convened by Sid Rodrigues, who has co-organised events in several other cities around the world.
 This group has conducted experiments on the paranormal as part of James Randi's One Million Dollar Paranormal Challenge and co-organised An Evening with James Randi & Friends.

 Some of the speakers at London Skeptics in the Pub have been Simon Singh, Victor Stenger, Jon Ronson, Phil Plait, David Colquhoun, Richard J. Evans, S. Fred Singer, Ben Goldacre, David Nutt, and Mark Stevenson.